Distractor7/Mjolnir/readMe.md

 - ReactJS for front-end development
 - Node.js and Express for back-end development
 - MongoDB for data storage
-- Express for routing and back end.
+- Express for routing and back-end development

 ## Getting Started